Creating content

 This is a very simple content type and just contains an image.
 Click the "Add" icon to choose an image to add to the new carousel slide.

-The media browser window opens showing a list of images from your media repository.
+The Asset Library opens showing a list of images from your media repository.
 Select an image and click "Add" to add it to the carousel.

 The image is added to the carousel slide.
 Click "Save" and give the item a name.

-Once the item is saved, you are returned to the main carousel form and you can see that the slide that was just created has been added.
+Once the item is saved, you are returned to the main carousel form to which the new slide has been added.

-Give the carousel a name and click "Ok" to confirm the save.
+Give the carousel a name and click "Ok" to confirm.

 The carousel has now been saved.
-Because the carousel content type has a visualization associated with it, a preview of the carousel content appears in the window on the right hand side.
+Because the carousel content type has a visualization associated with it, a preview of the carousel content appears in the window on the right.

 Click the back button to return to the Content Library.